About Photographicus Baltimorensis

 Descendants of Daniel Bendann and David Bachrach continue to operate photography and art businesses today.

 If you want to know more about Baltimore’s many studio photographers, there is one indispensable work: Ross J. Kelbaugh’s Directory of Baltimore Photographers 1839-1900.
 You can obtain a copy from Kelbaugh at Historicgraphics.com.

-Now that I’ve dispensed with the big names, on to the forgotten practitioners of the prop and backdrop, who gave the ordinary family the ability to own portraits of themselves and their children, “12 cabinets for a dollar.”
+So, now that we’ve dispensed with the big names, on to the forgotten practitioners of the prop and backdrop, who gave the ordinary family the ability to own and exchange portraits of themselves and their children, “12 cabinets for a dollar.”

 The Architecture of Baltimore: A Pictorial History, Mary Ellen Hayward and Frank R. Shivers, Jr. (Baltimore: The Johns Hopkins University Press, 2004)

 Lost Baltimore Landmarks: A Portfolio of Vanished Buildings, Carleton Jones (Baltimore: Maclay & Associates, 1982)